Burkitt lymphoma and Burkitt's-like lymphoma

 Everyone has their own way of dealing with their illness and the different emotions they experience.
 You may find it helpful to talk things over with family and friends or your doctor or nurse.
 You can also contact our cancer support specialists or the organisations listed below for more information and support.

 The Lymphoma Association

 Lymphoma Association gives emotional support, advice and information on all aspects of Hodgkin lymphoma and non-Hodgkin lymphoma.
 It has a national network of people with lymphoma and local groups.

 Leukaemia CARE is a national group that promotes the welfare of people with leukaemia and other blood disorders.
 It runs regional support groups.

 This section has been compiled using information from a number of reliable sources, including:

-Thanks to Professor Rajnish Gupta, Consultant Medical Oncologist, and all of the people affected by cancer who reviewed this edition.
+With thanks to Dr Kirit Ardeshna, Consultant Haematologist, and the people affected by cancer who reviewed this edition.